nickwallen/metron-ui-blog/README.md

 }
 ```

+By default, Elasticsearch will attempt to analyze all fields of type string.
+This means that Elasticsearch will tokenize the string and perform additional processing to enable free-form text search.
+In many cases, and all cases for the Squid data, we want to treat each of the string fields as enumerations.
+Rather than being analyzed, they need to be treated as unbreakable

 Create this index template within Elasticsearch by executing the following command.
 This refers to the index template definition created in the previous step.

 ```